 Technological Approaches

 Tissue microenvironments are critical for advancing biomedical science and healthcare in topics ranging from regenerative medicine to managing the burden of cancer.
-Through intensive mentoring and systematic activities focused on professional development, TiME trainees will become the next generation of interdisciplinary leaders capable of undertaking fundamental research and enabling translational advances.

 To this end, the integration of three technological approaches is essential: